LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 # Title TO REMOVE

+TO DO:

+-   go throughout the text and check for coherence
+-   add the relevant files in the folders for the different steps (avoid heavy files)
+-   OK develop the Readme (including a link to clean probe set .FNA and .FAA)
+-   find a way to maybe lock the other PROBE_SET_CLEANING folder to avoid doublons

 The basic idea of this cleaning is to build a set of reference sequences and to align every template sequence from Melasto689 to this set of references, correcting the frame, reverse-complementing if needed, and